 Why Suicide Prevention?

 Suicide is a significant public health issue.
-In 2022, 762 probable deaths by suicide were in Scotland, 556 males and 206 females.
+In 2023, 792 probable deaths by suicide were in Scotland.
 Every life lost to suicide is an enormous tragedy.
 And every life lost leaves devastating and long lasting impacts on families, friends and communities.
 Up to 135 people can be affected in some way by every suicide.
 Suicide is preventable and is everyone’s business.

 How you can get involved in Suicide Prevention work across Greater Glasgow and Clyde

 There is a commitment from NHS Greater Glasgow and Clyde to local action planning and delivery to prevent suicide, through the development of a Suicide Prevention Concordat and planning group structures.
-These include the NHSGGC Suicide Prevention Group and a Youth and Young Adults Suicide Prevention sub group, where all suicide prevention developments and activity are co-ordinated.
+These include the overarching NHSGGC Suicide Prevention Group and two subgroups, Youth and Young Adults and Suicide Prevention training, where all suicide prevention developments and activity are co-ordinated.

 Find out more about some of the key Suicide Prevention progress and activity across NHSGGC over the last two years here, and watch the video below: